-Deborah is a Senior Research Officer with the Child Family Community Australia (CFCA) information exchange.
+At the time of writing this, Deborah was a Senior Research Officer with the Child Family Community Australia (CFCA) information exchange.

 Health and wellbeing of children and young people in Tasmania